ONEARMY/project-kamp-academy/docs/explore/auroville.md

 📰 More information          | [Auroville website](https://www.auroville.org/)  |

 # Location
 Auroville is based in the South of India in the Tamil region.
 It's a sunny and warm climate all year around.
-Originally the region was quite deserted due to the amount of trees that where taken down by the British.
+Originally the region was quite deserted due to the amount of trees that were taken down by the British.
 The biggest city around is Pondicherry, many supplies are available here and there is a local airport.
 But for heavy industry or tools you need to drive 3-4 hours to Chennai.
 <img src="../assets/research/auroville-location.jpg"/>

 # City Planning